 9. Learn the rules of the game and stick to them

 When a child joins new playmates, she has to learn the rules of the game very quickly.
 Even if those rules don’t seem to make particular sense, the new child has to stick by them.
 Remember that when getting into the Russian market.
 There are plenty of regulations.
 Laws can be very different to the British approach.
 Yet, that is the game you have chosen to join.

 10. Exploit your Britishness and enjoy the success!

 Russians respect the British and believe that purchasing British goods and services is a guarantee of quality.
 Exploit that.
 If you serve your Russian customers with honesty and dedication you can build excellent relations.
 So do not let them down and enjoy your success!

-By Ignaty Dyakov, of Russia Local Ltd and a consultant to ‘Make It Global’, a project funded through the European Regional Development Fund that includes support for the internationalisation of women-led small and medium enterprises in London.
+By Ignaty Dyakov, of Russia Local Ltd and a consultant to ‘Make It Global’, a project funded through the European Regional Development Fund that included support for the internationalisation of women-led small and medium enterprises in London.